 #47: Stunning Face-Framing Highlights

 Face-framing highlights add life and brightness to your hair color.
 A soft yet bold and bright balayage with money piece trends, transforms your style, giving you a sun-kissed, lived-in blonde hue.
 To brighten your natural hair hue, add some hand-painted highlights and babylights foil around the face for an effortless, beachy hair hue.

 A bold money piece on dark hair makes the eyes stand out.
 Money piece styles are all the rage and won’t be going out of style any time soon.
 Ask your hairstylist for a thicker, chunkier money piece done with a foiling technique for a soft blend.

 Here is an example of a money piece for long, curly hair.
-A bold streak of blonde around the face on curly-haired women look perfect.
+A bold streak of blonde around the faces of curly-haired women looks perfect.
 If you have darker, textured hair, opt for a warm caramel blonde money piece hair coloring technique to accentuate your curls.
 It will leave your hair feeling healthy and not compromised.

 A balayage money piece adds a bright blonde around the face while keeping it low-maintenance.
 A money piece is a foiling hairstyle that can be done at the roots or as a balayage style for less upkeep and a softer grow-out.
 With a 2-inch curling iron, waves emphasize the money piece for a beachy, tousled style.

 #52: Easy Money Piece for Short Hair